kel151/Flixlog/README.md

 <h2>User Experience 👍</h2>
 <h3>Project Goals:</h3>
-<p>The goal of this project is to provide users with an online repository in which they can record their opinions of the anime titles they've seen, rating them and providing their intial thoughts.
-This project will serve as a film critiquing service for personal use that caters to a very specific genre and demographic.</p>
+<p>The goal of this project is to provide users with a online repository in which they can record their opinions of the anime titles they've seen, rating them and providing their intial thoughts.
+This project will serve as a collective film critiquing service for personal use that caters to a very specific genre and demographic.</p>

 <h3>Target Audience Goals:</h3>
 <ul>